California Consumer Privacy Act (CCPA) took effect on January 1, 2020.

 Find the answers in this article about all things regarding CCPA compliance.

-Once the CCPA takes effect on January 1, 2020, it will force companies and organizations who do business in California to comply with new rules regarding the data their end-users generate on their websites.
+The CCPA forces companies and organizations who do business in California to comply with new rules regarding the data their end-users generate on their websites.

 This means that businesses need to know what cookies and other tracking technology is embedded on their websites – both those belonging to their own domains (first party cookies) and those belonging to ad tech companies or social media platforms (third party cookies) that are embedded through plugins, tags and tools.